joshua-zingale/rag-workshop/README.md

 ## Functionality

 When `main.py` is run, starts a loop that
-- prompts the user to ask a question through standard input;
+1. prompts the user to ask a question through standard input;
-- injects relevant data into the prompt to help the LM answer the question;
+2. injects relevant data into the prompt to help the LM answer the question;
-- prints this context-injected prompt to the standard output;
+3. prints this context-injected prompt to the standard output;
-- prints the post-thought response of the LM to the standard output.
+4. prints the response of the LM to the standard output.

 Exit this loop with CTRL+C or your OS's equivalentt.